 When You Are Probably Not Cursed

 Sometimes people write to me because a ‘psychic’ has told them that they have been cursed and that they need to pay a fee to remove it.
-This happens a lot online, especially when free readings are advertised – you hand over your email address and the psychic gives you a general cold reading that is sent out to everyone.
+This happens a lot online, especially when free readings are advertised – you hand over your email address and the person gives you a general cold reading that is sent out to everyone.
 You think it might be real.
-Then the psychic starts to harrass you day after day, telling you that you’re cursed and for $50 they’ll remove the curse.
+Then the intuitive starts to harass you day after day, telling you that you’re cursed and for $50 they’ll remove the curse.
 These ‘psychics’ are scammers.
 This has happened to me online several years ago (I got hounded every day by a psychic who wanted to convince me I was cursed) and it’s what often happens when you enter your email address into a form for a free reading.
-So I’d advise against signing up for free readings (even though I’ve offered genuine ones myself in the past in exchange for signing up to my newsletter, the genuine ones are few and far between.)
-Now I only give paid readings.

-If you would like more advice on choosing a reputable psychic, check out my article: 4 Tips for Choosing a Psychic.
+And if you would like more advice on choosing a reputable psychic, check out this article: 4 Tips for Choosing an Intuitive.